-[22] The resulting models for the other four stations (L37A, J39A, K38A, P37A) are shown in Figures 5c-5f, and the fit to the data is shown in Figures 3c-3f.
+The resulting models for the other four stations (L37A, J39A, K38A, P37A) are shown in Figure 5c-f and the fit to the data is shown in Figure 3c-f.
 Station L37A is located near the center of the southern MCR.
-The receiver functions computed at this station show a relatively strong Moho Ps conversion at ~ 6 s after the direct P arrival, indicating a sharp Moho discontinuity at ~ 50 km depth with uncertainty of about 1.75 km.
-For station J39A in northeastern Iowa, the clear Ps conversion at ~ 5 s indicates a much shallower Moho discontinuity at ~ 40 km with an uncertainty of about 1 km.
-For station K38A near the eastern flank of the southern MCR, strong reverberations in the receiver function indicate the existence of thick sediments, but there is also a clear Moho Ps arrival.
-Finally, a clear Moho with uncertainty less than 1 km is seen beneath station P37A in the Mazatzal province.
+The receiver functions computed at this station show a relatively strong Moho Ps conversion at ~ 6 sec after the direct P arrival, indicating a sharp Moho discontinuity at ~ 50 km depth with uncertainty of about 1.75 km.
+For station J39A in northeastern Iowa, the clear Ps conversion at ~ 5 sec indicates a much shallower Moho discontinuity at ~ 40 km with an uncertainty of about 1 km.
+For station K38A near the eastern flank of the southern MCR, strong reverberations in the receiver function indicate the existence of thick sediments but there is also a clear Moho Ps arrival.
+Finally, a clear Moho with uncertainty less than 1 km is seen beneath station P37A in the

+Mazatzal province.

-[23] We perform the joint inversion for all 122 TA stations in the region of study and construct a mean 1-D model with uncertainties below each station.
-We then interpolate those 1-D models onto a regular $0.25^{\circ} \times 0.25^{\circ}$ grid by using a simple kriging method in order to construct a 3-D model for the study region [Shen et al., 2013a].
-Simple kriging is only one possible method to interpolate the model between stations and may be optimal only in simplicity and computational efficiency.
-In simple kriging, model interpolation between stations is guided exclusively by the posterior distribution at all neighboring stations.
-Another possibility would be to use the surface wave phase speed maps to guide the
+We perform the joint inversion for all 122 TA stations in the region of study and construct a mean1-D model with uncertainties for each station.
+We then interpolate those 1-D models onto a regular $0.25^{\circ} \times 0.25^{\circ}$ grid by using a simple kriging method in order to construct a 3-D model for the study region [Shen et al. 2013a].